 Takeaway: The IRS has the authority to recharacterize S-Corp distributions if it can show the wages paid were not reasonable for the services provided.

 In McAlary, the Court gave us a few important takeaways.
 First, it defined what full-time year round employment meant (2,080 hours).
 Additionally, we see discussions of two important definitions of reasonable compensation (1) replacement cost; and (2) fair market value.
-These stand for the idea that an owner/employee should be paid a salary that they would expect to make on the open market (or what they would expect to pay someone to take their position in the S-Corp).
+These stand for the idea that an owner/employee pays a salary that they would expect to make on the open market (or what they would expect to pay someone to take their position in the S-Corp).

 Glass Blocks shows us that your S-Corp can have a loss and still be required to pay you reasonable compensation.
 In this case, the S-Corp had a net profit of $877 for the year.
 Additionally, the S-Corp made distributions to the shareholder of approximately $30,000.
 However, the S-Corp did not pay any wages to the shareholder during the year.
 The IRS later recharacterized these distributions as wages subject to FICA.
 This seems unfair, right?
 After all, how can you be required to pay taxes on $30,000 of wages when you really didn’t make any money?
 Well, this could have been easily avoided if the distributions were treated properly (perhaps as shareholder loans, etc.).